 The Importance of Keywords

-When people first start out with an online business and start doing keyword research, they often fall into the trap of The Importance of Keywordsfocusing on getting their content ranked higher up the search engines.
+When people first start out with an online business and start doing keyword research, they often fall into the trap of focusing on getting their content ranked higher up the search engines.

 I’ll admit, it is important to get your blog at the top of the search engines.